rfwlab/rfw/docs/articles/guide/ssc.md

 # Server Side Computed

+SSC mode runs most application logic on the server while the browser loads a lightweight Wasm bundle to hydrate server-rendered HTML.
+The server and client keep state synchronized through a persistent WebSocket connection.

+## How to enable

 The project manifest (`rfw.json`) can declare the build type.
 Projects scaffolded with `rfw init` set it to `ssc` by default to enable Server Side Computed builds.

 ```json